 I would like to focus especially on my two main subjects:

-Since I worked primarily as an animator in the industry, I also teach animation, starting with classical animation, 2D-digital animation to the main focus of 3D animation.
+Since I worked primarily as an animator in the industry, I also teach animation, starting with classical animation, and 2D-digital animation to the main focus of 3D animation.

 The Basic Concept